 James McNaughton was awarded the Hurling Top Scorer

-Power, along with host Mark Sidebottom delighted the audience regaling a tale or two from his playing days, and a special "Hurling Team of the Decade – so far" from the pair ended the evening, in truly fantastic fashion, making it a privilege to attend.
+Power, along with host Mark Sidebottom, delighted the audience, regaling them with a tale or two from his playing days.
+A special "Hurling Team of the Decade – so far" from the pair ended the evening in truly fantastic fashion, making it a privilege to attend.

 Seamus McMullan gets the night underway